 - Does it move us closer to achieving our BHAG?

-Allow your BHAG to be a driving influence in setting your 3-5 year plans and Annual plans.
-Every year, every milestone and every key initiative should have a direct correlation to your BHAG to ensure that you can reach your goal and keep your team aligned around its long term strategic vision.
-When creating your execution ready quarterly plan for your 13-week race, you need to make sure that you devote enough energy to keep progressing towards your goal.
+Allow your BHAG to be a driving influence in setting your 3-5-year strategic plans and yearly plans.
+Every year, every milestone and every key initiative should directly correlate to your BHAG to ensure that you can reach your goal and keep your team aligned around its long-term strategic vision.
+When creating your execution-ready quarterly plan for your 13-week race, you must devote enough energy to keep progressing toward your goal.

 Your continuous attention during planning and relentless focus every day throughout the organization on striving to achieve your BHAG will enable innovation and success in a way that would not otherwise be possible.
 It will drive creativity and breakthrough thinking throughout the organization as everyone in the company is challenged to ask and answer the question, “How can we...?”

 Is Your BHAG Truly Audacious?
 Understanding the "Gulp Factor"

 When setting a Big Hairy Audacious Goal (BHAG), businesses often overlook a critical element: the "gulp factor."
 This is the moment of hesitation, the slight catch in your breath, when you consider the sheer magnitude of your goal.
 A true BHAG should instill this feeling.
 It's not just about setting a lofty target; it's about pushing your organization to its limits.
 To ensure your BHAG is genuinely audacious, consider these key points:

 - Risk Assessment: Evaluate the risks involved.
 If there's no risk, there's no "gulp."

 - Stretch the Comfort Zone: Your BHAG should take you well beyond your current capabilities.

 - Market Disruption: Aim for a goal that disrupts or transforms the market, not just your business.